-- Turn tap handle of the fuel tap to the ON position. - ✓ Fuel can flow from the fuel tank to the carburetor. - Remove the plug-in stand. - Shift the transmission to the neutral position.
+- Turn tap handle of the fuel tap to the ON position. - ✓ Fuel can flow from the fuel tank to the carburetor. - Remove the plug-in stand. - Shift the transmission into neutral.

 The engine is cold

 - Pull the choke lever out as far as possible. - Press the kick starter lever robustly through its full range.